sonic-pi-net/sonic-pi/README.md

 an *extremely powerful* and performance-ready *live coding instrument* suitable for professional artists and DJs.

-Whilst Education is a core focus it now sits at the intersection between three core domains:
+While Education is the main priority, Sonic Pi aims to find a balance between three core domains:

 * **Art** - providing the means to express yourself and ask new questions of music and notation
-* **Technology** - exploring questions related to liveness, time and concurrency in programming languages
+* **Technology** - exploring questions related to liveness, time, and concurrency in programming languages
 * **Education**  - demonstrating that open play rather than rigid structures increases motivation and engagement in the classroom

-Again, finding a balance working to the best benefits of all these domains is the objective.
+## Information and Resources

 * Info & Latest Releases: http://sonic-pi.net
 * Source: https://github.com/samaaron/sonic-pi